alibaba/bifrostui/packages/bui-core/src/IconButton/index.en-US.md

 ## Button Size

-Buttons are available in large, medium, and small sizes.
-Set the `size` attribute to large or small to change the button size accordingly.
-If `size` is not set, the button defaults to medium size.
+The button has three sizes: large, medium, and small.

+Set the `size` property to large or small to define it respectively.
+If `size` is not set, the default is medium.

 ```tsx
 import React from 'react';